jayp/jayp-blog/content/posts/2020-04-09-on-changelogs.md

 date: 2020-04-09
 tags: ["product"]
 images:
   - /herald-changelog.png
-description: Given that as a super early stage startup that's always stretched for time, we often wondered **why do we maintain this changelog?** This was especially a big question early on, when we only had one customer and it could've been far easier to just show them any changes.
+description: Given that as a super early stage startup, we're frequently stretched thin, we often wondered **does it make sense to maintain this changelog?** This was especially a big question early on, when we only had one customer and it could've been far easier to just show them any changes.
 ---

 Neel and I started working on [Herald](https://www.heraldhq.com) in December 2019.
 It's [the best space for teams to collect, analyze, and collaborate on user feedback](https://www.heraldhq.com).
 Working feverishly over the winter break, we got the MVP in the hands of our first customer in on January 2nd.
 From then on, [we've maintained a weekly changelog](https://www.notion.so/herald/What-s-New-2f90a8e462da42758878e34bb5a3371c).